 MYTH #1- YOU NEED TO BUILD A PROTOTYPE BEFORE YOU CAN GET A PATENT

 You can patent your idea without a working prototype.
 You don’t even need a proof of concept.
 Indeed, for software and hardware, all you need is design with enough details.
-What’s enough details?
+What are enough details?
 Enough information that someone who understands the technological area of your idea could understand how to build and use it.
 So how to get a patent for an idea essentially starts with having enough details for others to be able to picture it actually working.

-The single exception to the ‘no-prototype’ rule is if you want patent a perpetual motion machine.
+The single exception to the ‘no-prototype’ rule is if you want to patent a perpetual motion machine.
 Weird, I know.

-Actually if you do come up with a perpetual motion machine that works, we’d like to see a working prototype too (and know how you managed to violate the laws of physics)!
+Actually, if you do come up with a perpetual motion machine that works, we’d like to see a working prototype too (and know how you managed to violate the laws of physics)!

 MYTH #2- YOU JUST NEED AN IDEA TO GET A PATENT

 While you can patent your idea without a working prototype or even a proof of concept, you do need to have a good design for your idea.
-The design provides the details described above, so that others can build and use your idea.
+The design provides the details described above so that others can build and use your idea.

 But why does that matter?
 It matters because a patent represents an exchange between you, the innovator, and the public.
 The public wants all of the details of your innovation.
 You, understandably, don’t want the public to steal your idea- so you might decide to keep your idea under trade secret protection (like the Coca-Cola recipe).

 A patent represents a balance between these 2 competing desires.
-The US Patent and Trademark Office, representing the the public, incentivizes you and other innovators to file a patent by granting you a monopoly right to the idea protected by the patent.
+The US Patent and Trademark Office, representing the public, incentivizes you and other innovators to file a patent by granting you a monopoly right to the idea protected by the patent.
 In exchange, you have to give enough details so that others can understand your innovation- and build on it for the future.